Welcome to the Bay Area Writing Project Camps!

 All of our camp leaders are experienced teachers who have participated in the Bay Area Writing Project’s competitive Summer Institute here at UC Berkeley.

 We offer a limited number of partial scholarships.
-In order for your child to be considered for this award, please complete the 2019 YWC Scholarship Application and Registration Packet (coming soon) // 2019 TEEN Scholarship Application packet (coming soon) and submit it to: Scholarships – 2121 Berkeley Way Berkeley, CA 94720-1670 by May 1, 2019.
+In order for your child to be considered for this award, please complete the 2019 YWC scholarship application packet // 2019 TEEN Scholarship Application packet (coming soon) and submit it to: Scholarships – 2121 Berkeley Way Berkeley, CA 94720-1670 by May 1, 2019.
 Applicants will be notified by May 15, 2019.
 Please email the office with any questions – email@example.com.

 Scholarship applicants, please get your applications in as soon as possible so ensure you save a spot in camp.
 Teacher recommendations can arrive after the initial application.
 Please email the office with any questions – firstname.lastname@example.org.